SilverLineFramework/mosquitto-broker/readme.md

 the `mosquitto_pub` and `mosquitto_sub` utilities for publishing and subscribing.

+This repo is made with the goal to monitor and visualize connected pub/sub clients for the ARENA.

 ## Building

-If you are using a Mac, run ./setup.sh and then run ./build.sh to build binaries.
+If you are using a Mac, run ```./setup.sh``` and then run ```./build.sh``` to build binaries with websockets support.
 Server and client executables will be found in the bin/ directory.

 ## Links